EricAsante3/Real-Time-TierMaker/README.md

     </td>
   </tr>
 </table>

 Modern real-time collaborative web application that allows multiple users to edit a tier lists document simultaneously.
-Tech stack including **Next.js** for the frontend and **.NET SignalR** for real-time backend communication, it mimics the live-editing capabilities of tools like Google Docs — but tailored for tier list enthusiasts and communities.
+Built with a modern tech stack including **Next.js** for the frontend and **.NET SignalR** for real-time backend communication, it mimics the live-editing capabilities of tools like Google Docs — but tailored for tier list enthusiasts and communities.

 ---